 Proposition 10 was designed to address the lack of public funding and support for early childhood development in the wake of a growing body of scientific evidence indicating that children’s emotional, physical, social, and developmental environments have a profound impact on their ability to reach their greatest potential in school and to become productive members of society.

 In 1999, the Mono County Board of Supervisors established the Mono County Children and Families Commission, also known as First 5 Mono County.
-The County receives approximately $300,000 each year in tax revenues and augmentations, as well as $40,000 in state matching funds for the CARES Plus Program.
+The County receives approximately $350,000 each year in tax revenues and augmentations, as well as almost $60,000 in state matching funds for IMPACT for Childcare Quality.
 First 5 Mono County has granted thousands of dollars to local organizations and individuals to improve family functioning, child development, and child health.
 In addition, the Commission directly operates numerous, county-wide programs to support the early development of young children.
 For more information about the First 5 Mono County Commission and the programs they fund and operate, contact Molly DesBaillets, Executive Director, at 760-924-7626.

-First 5 Mono County Commission next meeting date: October 16, 2014 at the Mono County Office of Education Conference Room, Mammoth Lakes, California.
+First 5 Mono County Commission next meeting date: to be scheduled, in the Mono County Office of Education Conference Room Mammoth Lakes, and via polycom at the MCOE Conference Room in Bridgeport, CA.

-For current and past meeting agendas and packet inclusions, click here.
+For all meeting agendas and packet inclusions, click here.

 View text of California Children and Families Act